mkierzenka/SWDevProj/README.md

 * Sorer code- make the arrays use our array instead of re-implementing functionality (Field object)

-* Move reader and writer parent classes into new directory

 * Move sorer into sorwriter

 * Check command line arguments for valid input